MetExplore/dexom-python/README.md

 ### iMAT
 `imat.py` contains a modified version of the iMAT algorithm as defined by [(Shlomi et al. 2008)](https://pubmed.ncbi.nlm.nih.gov/18711341/).
-In this implementation, instead of inputting raw gene expression data, the user inputs a reaction_weight file in which each reaction has already been attributed a score.
+The main inputs of this algorithm are a model file, which must be supplied in a cobrapy-compatible format (SBML, JSON or MAT), and a reaction_weight file in which each reaction is attributed a score.
 These reaction weights must be determined prior to launching imat, using the GPR rules present in the metabolic model.
-`model_functions.py` contains the `recon2_gpr` function, which transforms differential gene expression data into reaction weights.
+`model_functions.py` contains the `recon2_gpr` function, which transforms differential gene expression data into reaction weights for the recon 2 model, using the HGNC identifiers present in the model to connect the genes and reactions.

+The remaining inputs of imat are:
+- epsilon: the activation threshold of reactions with weight>0
+- threshold: the activation threshold of all reactions
+- timelimit: the solver time limit
+- feasibility: the solver feasbility tolerance
+- mipgaptol: the solver MIP gap tolerance
+- full: a bool parameter for switching between the partial & full implementation

+The partial implementation is the default version.
+In this version, binary flux indicator variables are created for each reaction with a non-zero weight.
+In the full implementation, binary flux indicator variables are created for every reaction in the model.
+This does not change the result of the imat function, but can be used for some of the enumeration methods below.

 ### enum_functions